Tromador/Kyngesreach/Adventure_Modules/Tomorrows_Tide/Tomorrows_tide.md

 ---

-**[End of Scene 4: Smoke Signal]** Optional suspense if they choose to wait/camp near the site.
-- Direct lead-in to **Scene 5: Meeting Sir Lucien Harrow**.

-> *“The steady column of smoke still curls lazily skyward.
-The forest remains silent.
-Whoever made this camp knows how to vanish—and yet, they left signs to be found.”*

----

 **[End of Scene 4: Smoke Signal]**

-### Scene 3: Meeting Sir Lucien Harrow
-- Encounter Captain Sir Lucien Harrow, legendary explorer.
-- Harrow vanished 250 years ago but believes himself recently stranded.
-Players realise the inverted temporal paradox.
-- Harrow is intrigued and puzzled by the players' "modern" equipment (especially firearms).

 ### Scene 4: Jagular Ambiguity
 - Jagular pack stalks the players covertly, growling and rustling foliage without clear sightlines for ranged attacks.